Chestnut45/cityscape/README.md

 ## Project Structure:

+### data:

+All data files for the project; shaders, textures, etc.

-### Components (src/components):
+### src:

-Components are anything that can be attached to an entity and simulated.
-Typically they manage resources and provide an interface to their data.
+All of the project source, including the main.cpp entrypoint and all cityscape files.

-### Phi (src/phi):
+### phi:

 Phi is the micro-engine I've put together for this assignment.
-I wrote every line, save for the App class, which is basically just an adlib of the W_App class with support for other OpenGL context versions.
+I wrote every line, save for the App class, which is basically just an adlib of the W_App class from wolf, but with support for other OpenGL context versions and some basic performanc monitoring.
 It has a few RAII wrapper classes for OpenGL resources (buffer objects, textures, shaders, etc.), and a small number of more complex resources like a renderable mesh class and a basic camera.

 ## Extras Chosen: